dmhernandez2525/DRY_Dry/src/docs/contributing/testing.md

 npm run dev
 ```

-This fires up Jest in watch mode, and runs tests against modified files (and their associated files).
+This command fires up Jest in watch mode and runs tests against modified files (and their associated files).

 ## Code coverage